dmyersturnbull/tyrannosaurus/README.md

 - _When you commit_, your code is linted.
 - _When you push or make a pull request_, your code is built and tested.
-  Metadata is synced, security checks are run, style is checked, documentation is generated, and docker images, sdists, and wheels are built.
+  Security checks are run, style is checked, documentation is generated, and docker images, sdists, and wheels are built.
 - _When you release on Github_, your code is published to PyPi and DockerHub.
   Just add `PYPI_TOKEN` as a Github repo secret.